Suspect caught in fatal shooting of 3 U.Va. football players - WHIZ News

 CHARLOTTESVILLE, Va.
-(AP) — A University of Virginia student shot and killed three members of the school’s football team as they returned from a field trip, authorities said, setting off panic and a 12-hour lockdown of the campus until the suspect was captured Monday.
+(AP) — A University of Virginia student and former member of the school’s football team fatally shot three current players as they returned from a field trip, authorities said, setting off panic and a 12-hour lockdown of the campus until the suspect was captured Monday.

-The violence that erupted near a parking garage late Sunday also wounded two students.
-Police searched through the night for the gunman.
+Students who were told to shelter in place beginning late Sunday described terrifying hours in hiding.
+While police searched for the gunman through the night, students sought safety in closets, dorm rooms, libraries and apartments.
+They listened to police scanners and tried to remember everything they were taught as children during active-shooter drills.

+“I think all of us were just really unsettled and trying to keep, you know, our cool and level heads during the situation,” student Shannon Lake said.

 Officials got word during a morning news briefing that the suspect, 22-year-old Christopher Darnell Jones Jr., had been arrested.